rasyiqi-code/alurai/README.md

    - Create a Stack Auth project at [stack-auth.com](https://stack-auth.com)
    - Configure authentication providers
    - Update Stack Auth configuration in your `.env.local`

+   **Creem Setup (Payment Gateway):**
+   - Create a Creem account at [creem.io](https://creem.io)
+   - Create products for your subscription plans
+   - Get your API key and product IDs
+   - Update Creem configuration in your `.env.local`

 5. **Run the development server**
    ```bash